Cyber Resilience

 CVE-2024-55629 is a high-severity Incomplete Model of Endpoint Features (CWE-437) vulnerability in Oisf Suricata.
 Its CVSS base score is 7.5 (High).

-Operationally, exploitation aligns with the MITRE ATT&CK technique Indicator Blocking (T1562.006); ranked in the top 29.0% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Disable or Modify Tools (T1685); ranked at the 40.4th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog.

 The strongest mitigations our analysis identified are NIST 800-53 CM-6 (Configuration Settings) and SI-2 (Flaw Remediation).